tracim/tracim/backend/doc/setting.md

 Don't forget to set `website.base_url` and `website.title` for the frontend, as some features use them to link the frontend in emails.

+:warning: its necessary to check if your smtp configuration working good before using tracim.
+In next release we purpose a quick solution to test if your smtp configuration work properly.

 ## Configuring Invitation in Workspace ##

 You can set the behaviour of the invitation feature depending on how you use Tracim.